wengkham/gomathland/README.md

 My first golang application.
 A mathematic pattern solving questions for kids.

-Build it during Covid19 lockdown.
+Build it during Covid19 lockdown to have my daughter to practice her math =]